 What do I have to do to practice massage in Delaware?

-Answer: If any modality(ies) you practice is considered to be massage/bodywork, you must be licensed or certified by the Delaware Board of Massage and Bodywork before working in Delaware.
+Answer: If any of the modalities of massage/bodywork, listed in Section 2.0 of the Board’s Rules and Regulations are modalities that you want to practice in Delaware, you must be licensed or certified by the Delaware Board of Massage and Bodywork before working in Delaware.
 This is true even if you have received a massage diploma or if you are already “certified” by a professional association such as the National Certification Board for Therapeutic Massage and Bodywork.
 It is also true even if you are already licensed or certified to practice massage in another state or country.
-The modalities that are considered massage/bodywork are listed in Section 2.0 of the Board’s Rules and Regulations.

 What is the difference between what a Certified Massage Technician and a Licensed Massage Therapist can do?